loadtheaccumulator/ansible-gluster/README.md

 3. The servers have similar disk configurations with identical unused partitions across all servers.

-4. The disks to be used have been partitioned with at least one partition. (future ansible-gluster feature)

 To use the example playbooks, you will need at least two servers (baremetal or virtual) for the replicated example and, at most, six for the cascading geo-replication examples.

 ### Setting up: